hieucannguyen/coe332-Hieu-Nguyen/homework08/README.md

 # Gene API Job Requests
 This project utilizes the gene symbol reports managed by the HUGO Gene Nomenclature Committee (HGNC) to create API endpoints using flask.
 The API endpoints serve to perfrom Create, Read, and Delete operations on the HGNC gene dataset to a redis database.
 The endpoints also support GET routes for users to interact with the gene data from the redis database.
-Additionally, this project adds a jobs database feature so that user can send in jobs requests.
+Additionally, this project adds a jobs database feature so that user can send in jobs requests and then view results of the job request.

 Must have [Docker](https://docs.docker.com/get-docker/) installed on your system.